Glidias/constant-train/README.md

 ## Compiling

 To compile, just use any of the relavant `build_????.hxml` files.
-Or alternatively, if using some IDE to compile without hxml files, compile `Main.hx` and also remember to post-run `gulpcss.bat` (which simply executes `gulp css` task to compile the main index.scss stylesheet together with it's CSS modules.
+Or alternatively, if using some IDE to compile without hxml files, compile `Main.hx` and also remember to post-run `gulpcss.bat` (which simply executes `gulp css` task to compile the main `scss/index.scss` stylesheet together with it's CSS modules.
 By default, the hxml files already executes the `gulp css` process after compiling!
 A reference/cache file dump of `processing-modules`  and `processing-styles` will be generated with the Haxe compiling/macro-building process.
 These cache files can be safely deleted away, if you wish, but they serve as a persitant cache reference to speed up later Haxe compiles by knowing which CSS module style files had changed or not.

 ## Previewing